What is testosterone good for?

 Written by Ben Bunting: BA(Hons), PGCert.
 Sport & Exercise Nutrition.
 L2 Strength & Conditioning Coach.

-This article will dive a little deeper into what testosterone is, the benefits of testosterone, and the lifestyle changes that you can make to help your body maintain a healthy level of testosterone.
+This article will dive a little deeper into what testosterone is, the benefits of this androgenic hormone, and the lifestyle changes that you can make to help your body maintain a healthy level of testosterone.

 Here is what this article will cover:

 - What is testosterone?